meghneelgore/ImmutableMultiBiMap/README.md

-# ImmutableMultiBiMap
+# ImmutableMultiBimap

 A bimap allows the user to have an inverse view but constrains the user to have unique keys K _and_ values V so that it can return an inverted map V -> K

 A multimap allows the user to have multiple values for the same key.

-The ImmutableMultiBiMap allows the user to have non-unique values V for different keys K and inverts them into a map that returns a V \-> Set\<K\> map.
+The ImmutableMultiBimap allows the user to have non-unique values V for different keys K and inverts them into a map that returns a V \-> Set\<K\> map.

 For example,